10 Things to Do When You Find Out You’re Pregnant

 9. Keep stress in check.
 Your life just changed dramatically and your body is going through many changes.
 If you feel a bit stressed at times, that’s not unusual.
 Share your feelings with someone you can count on to be supportive.
 Find healthy ways to relax—going for walks, pursuing a hobby, practicing meditation or spending time with friends.

-10. Sign up for a virtual class.
-While you’re waiting for that first appointment with your physician or midwife, take advantage of our extensive variety of classes for parents, including our popular Understanding Birth series.
+10. Sign up for a class!
+While waiting for your first appointment with your doctor or midwife, explore our wide range of in-person and virtual classes for parents.

 Categories: